davidgyoung/davidgyoung.github.io/_posts/2020-05-07-hacking-the-overflow-area.md

 **UPDATE: September 7, 2020**: A full reference application is available that shows how you can make two iOS devices exchange data in the background.
 [See here](https://github.com/davidgyoung/OverflowAreaBeaconRef).

+**UPDATE: November 13, 2020**: Apple has changed how this behaves as of iOS 14:  Starting with that OS version, you cannot change the bluetooth services advertised by your app when it is in the background.
+Doing so has no effect on the overflow area advertisement until the app is brought to the foreground.
+So while you can set up an overflow area advert to work in the background as described in this blog post, that setup must happen while the app is in the foreground, then it will continue working with the app in the background.
+Unfortunately, this means you cannot change the overflow area advertisement while the app is in the background -- you must get the user to bring the app back to the foreground to do so.**